 - It can get VERY windy in this area, as was the case when we went.

-- If you’re traveling from NYC to this spot, start early as it’s about an hour drive to reach this spot and getting there earlier helps make sure you find a parking spot.
+- If you’re traveling from NYC to this spot (It’s a great day hike for NYC residents), start early as it’s about an hour drive to reach this spot and getting there earlier helps make sure you find a parking spot.

 Here is where Breakneck Ridge is located: